tigoe/SoundExamples/docs/tone.md

-# Arduino's tone() command
+# Making Tones and Making Music

 You can generate a sound on an Arduino microcontroller using just the ``digitalWrite()`` command and the ``delayMicroSeconds()`` command, but there is a simpler way.
-The ``tone()`` command can play a frequency on a pin for a set period of time, and the ``noTone()`` command can turn it off.
+The [``tone()`` command](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) can play a frequency on a pin for a set period of time, and the [``noTone()`` command](https://www.arduino.cc/reference/en/language/functions/advanced-io/notone/) can turn it off.
 This command is more effective than the method you learned in the [sound basics introduction](sound-basics.md), because it uses the microcontroller's built-in oscillators to generate a frequency rather than relying on your program.
 It's a good way to learn more about generating music in an Arduino sketch.

 In this exercise, you'll get to know the tone function, and you'll learn how to convert a piano key's number to its pitch, using the Musical Instrument Digital Interface (MIDI) protocol to give each piano key a unique number.
 Once you know a little about MIDI, you'll be your your way to controllong synthesizers, samplers, and other electronic musical devices.